 Additionally, all teaching departments are extremely well resourced.
 Facilities include science laboratories, computer rooms, art and music rooms, multi-media, industrial technology workshops and an industry-standard hospitality kitchen.
 The College has a very well equipped Information Resource Centre at its core, which is the heart of good teaching and learning.

 The College provides Internet and Intranet access and a wide range of ICLT resources which enable students and teachers to communicate in a highly flexible and effective learning environment.
 The Lighthouse sites are an example of one platform that aims to support teaching and learning across each Key Learning Area and Year Group as a tool to keep students informed on the various subjects, assessments and school-based information.
 Lighthouse sites provide a window into the teaching and learning at St Paul’s, built by the teachers with students and programs in mind.
 Subject sites are used by the teachers in class as well as students when undertaking independent work.
 Students can revisit areas of learning or extend their learning by exploring the numerous links on each page within the specific subject Lighthouse site.

 Our Diverse Learning Needs Centre supports teachers in developing enrichment programs and supports students with learning difficulties.
 The centre also has up to date information technology resources that are accessed by both students and the specially trained teachers.

 Please click here to access 2022 Subjects Offered.

 Additional information for parents to research more about the National Assessment Program can be found on these websites ACARA NAPLAN Information for Parents or at NESA NAPLAN Information for Parents.

-St Paul’s Catholic College Manly have a dedicated Careers Advise Program for all students in Years 9 – 12.
+St Paul’s Catholic College Manly have a dedicated Careers Advice Program for all students in Years 9 – 12.
 Please click here to access St Paul’s Careers website.

-For further information please contact the College Careers Adviser, Mr Dale Casburn, or call the College office on 02 9977 5111.
+For further information please contact the Karen Shawcross or call the College office on 02 9977 5111.